hyperschedule/hyperschedule-api/README.md

     * `timestamp`:
       * integer UNIX timestamp representing the time at which the data was retrieved
+    * `malformedCourseCount`:
+      * non-negative integer giving the number of courses whose information was entered incorrectly by the registrar
 * `/api/v2/courses-since/<timestamp>`
   * `<timestamp>` is an integer UNIX timestamp; this endpoint returns changes to the course list *since* that timestamp.
 It is expected